dmouscher/nomic/rules-3.md

 Every unit can be moved to any valid location at a cost of 3^N Energy if not mobile.
 N is equal to the amount of times the Unit has been moved previously.

+Capitals can be moved to a player's claimed tile for a cost of 15 Technology, 25 Energy, and 10 Wood.
+This can only be done on the player's turn and to a max distance of 10 adjacent tiles away from the old location.

 The Following is AN EXAMPLE:
 Mob (EXAMPLE) - Group Of People (M1):
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Cost: 20 Food + 3 Food/Day